-♦ Second Associate Degrees
+Second Associate Degrees

 The second associate degree restriction was eliminated in 2019-20.
-Please note that satisfactory academic progress and the maximum usage limit of five full time years of eligibility remains unchanged.
+Please note that satisfactory academic progress and the maximum usage limit of five full time years of eligibility remains unchanged for Washington College Grant.
+College Bound Scholarship recipients have a maximum usage limit of four full time years of eligibility.

-Institutions must update their conditions of award to reflect this change and others as provided in the sample 'Conditions of Awards' in Chapter 6.
+Institutions must update their Conditions of Award to reflect this change and others as provided in the sample 'Conditions of Award' in Chapter 6.